 - Adding 2-3 drops of lemon vitality oil to a tsp of honey and mixed into water has been known to help support your digestive system, boost energy, and support your body's natural detoxifying process.

-- Adding a drop of orange vitality oil to your toothpaste helps to whiten your teeth, naturally.
+- Adding a drop of orange vitality oil to your toothpaste or oil pulling routine helps to whiten your teeth, naturally.

 P.S.
 Lets stay in touch!
 Head on over to our Membership Page to learn more about how to join our exclusive online community!